JesusVanilla/Weapons/README.md

 # Weapons

-Adds more weapons to the tech tree
+Adds more weapons to the tech tree and rebalance some combat items

-*3 shilds, 4 swords, 3 two-hadned*